 In 2020, New York Governor Andrew Cuomo signed legislation dubbed the Child Victims Act.
 This monumental piece of legislation opened up the path to justice for child sex abuse survivors to pursue legal action against the perpetrators of sexual misconduct and hold them accountable for their actions.
-The act itself increased the amount of time that victims have to pursue a lawsuit against the alleged perpetrators of child sex crimes in New York.
-It also allows victims of sex crimes to seek civil remedies for their abuse at any time, as long as they pursue legal action before they reach the age of 55.
+The act increased the time that victims have to pursue a lawsuit against the alleged perpetrators of child sex crimes in New York.
+It also allows victims of sex crimes to seek civil remedies for their abuse at any time, as long as they pursue legal action before they reach age 55.

 The act was passed in 2019 and then was extended, partially because of the toll the COVID-19 epidemic was taking on the state of New York.
 Courts were closed, and the public health emergency meant that while the statute of limitations clock was ticking, abuse victims could not pursue legal action or move their cases forward in any meaningful way.
 The Child Victims Abuse Act gave those survivors the extra time they needed to pursue legal action without worrying that the COVID-19 pandemic would slow their progress down in their path towards justice.

-In the years and months leading up to the signing of the new legislation, the Boy Scouts of American had been embroiled with sex abuse allegations and costly lawsuits over their handling of sex abuse claims.
+In the years and months leading up to the signing of the new legislation, the Boy Scouts of America had been embroiled in sex abuse allegations and costly lawsuits over their handling of sex abuse claims.
 By 2018 the organization’s insurance companies started refusing to pay out damages associated with the claims.
-The financial strain was too much, and by February of 2020, Boy Scouts of America (BSA) filed for Chapter 11 bankruptcy in Delaware.
+The financial strain was too much, and by February 2020, Boy Scouts of America (BSA) filed for Chapter 11 bankruptcy in Delaware.
 Under the Chapter 11 filing, the organization would be forced to reorganize and set up a victim’s compensation fund.
 Victims were offered one last opportunity to file an abuse claim against the organization.
 These final filings were given a November 16, 2020, deadline.
 News reports indicate that before the November 16 deadline, at least 92,700 people had filed sex abuse claims against the organization.

 As part of their Chapter 11 bankruptcy proceedings, BSA would establish a victim’s compensation fund that the organization claimed would provide “equitable compensation to all victims,” but to some sexual abuse survivors, this fund seems to be a maneuver that allows the organization to skirt the justice process by not allowing victims their day in court.

-The COVID-19 shut-down may have been the catalyst, but the cases that are coming to light in the aftermath of the Child Victims Act demonstrate that this piece of legislation may have been overdue.
+The COVID-19 shutdown may have been the catalyst, but the cases coming to light in the aftermath of the Child Victims Act demonstrate that this piece of legislation may have been overdue.
 Sexual abuse is traumatic and devastating, and there is no timetable for healing.
 Coming forward with sexual abuse allegations is difficult and painful, often bringing up horrific childhood memories that a victim may have spent years trying to bury.
-It wasn’t that long ago that people took to heart the adage “a child should be seen and not heard.”
+It wasn’t that long ago that people took to heart the adage “A child should be seen and not heard.”
 Children deserve to be heard, and abused children deserve justice, even if they are currently adults.